mattdesl/test-gsap-dedupe/README.md

 1. `git clone`
 2. `npm install`
 3. `npm link ./dep`

-4. `npm start` and open console to see TAP
+`npm run success` and open index.html to see console log, or `npm run failure` to see the failed `--full-paths` test

+in `browserify@5.8.x` both will fail